90rdon/Brunch-Ember-Socket.io/README.md

 # Introduction
-This is a documentation of my personal apporoach to building a functional node.js with heroku as a host provider.
+This is a documentation of my personal apporoach to building a functional node.js with ember, socket.io, passport on heroku.

 # Libraries
 [Brunch](bunch.io) - Application assembler for HTML5 apps.